-- a the sale of all or part of the business of the relevant entity to a purchaser that is not a bridge institution; - b the transfer of all or part of the business of the relevant entity to a bridge institution; - c the transfer to an asset management vehicle; - d the bail-in tool (write-down and conversion of debt); and - e the temporary public ownership (nationalisation) of the relevant entity.
+- sale of all or part of the business of the relevant entity to a purchaser that is not a bridge institution; - 2. transfer of all or part of the business of the relevant entity to a bridge institution; - 3. transfer to an asset management vehicle; - 4. bail-in tool (write-down and conversion of debt); and - 5. temporary public ownership (nationalisation) of the relevant entity.